In this article:

 - The group is able and willing to discuss together long enough to resolve objections.

 - The group shares a common aim.

 If a group has open membership or has no way of removing a member from the circle, consent will be hard to do.
 (So will any other way of decision-making!)
 If you don’t know who has consent rights, how do you know when you have reached consent?
-Defined membership is essential for consent because consent means consent by everyone in the group, not only the people present in the room.
+Defined membership is essential for consent.
+Consent means consent by everyone in the group, not only the people present in the room.

-- Just as importantly, a circle has to be able to choose its members.
+Just as importantly, a circle has to be able to choose its members.
 Sociocracy is about balancing group interests and individual interests.
-The group has to choose an individual for being a group member, and the individual has to choose being member of a group.
-When an individual expresses interest in joining a circle, that is a proposal of him/herself joining this circle.
+The group has to choose an individual to be a group member, and the individual has to choose being a member of the group.
+When an individual expresses interest in joining a circle, that is a proposal of them joining this circle.
 To accept this proposal, we do a (typically quick) consent process to embrace the new member in the circle.
 (This can be a sweet ritual and very affirmative for the incoming member of the circle.)